 The ship with the most reported incidents of sexual abuse is major cruise liner Carnival Cruise Lines, responsible for at least 20 of the 35 reported cruise ship sexual abuse crimes in the third quarter of 2019.
 Carnival consistently reports the most amount of allegations since 2016.
 Sadly, these numbers are likely much lower than the actual number of incidents occurring on cruise ships.

 Carnival spokesperson Vance Gulliksen attempted to attribute the higher number to the significant percentage of US passengers who travel and vacation on Carnival cruises, requiring the cruise line to report incidents each time the vessel leaves and returns to the United States.
-Contrarily, other governments do not have the same reporting requirements, and many ships sail from Europe or other non-US ports, diminishing the number of told incidents.
+Contrarily, other governments do not have the same reporting requirements, and many ships sail from Europe or other non-US ports, diminishing the number of reported incidents.

 Many gaps exist in federal and international laws that govern cruise ship operations, allowing many cruise liners to hide the total number of sexual assaults happening on their vessels.